 - 1/2 tsp. baking soda

-- Make the Caramel:
+- Salt the popcorn.

 Recipe calculation was provided by Nutritionix and is estimation only.
 If you need nutritional calculations for medical reasons, please use a source that you trust.